Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
 ### What to Do If My Floor Cleaning Robot S10 Won't Charge?

-Last Updated：

-2024 Sep 30

-Related Products: SwitchBot Floor Cleaning Robot S10

-SwitchBot App Version: 9.1 or newer

-1.

-Make sure your SwitchBot App version is up to date.

-2. Make sure SwitchBot Floor Cleaning Robot has been added to your App and your device firmware version is up to date.

-3. Make sure that the Auto-empty station is placed on a hard, level surface, away from soft surfaces like carpets or foam mat.
+1. Make sure that the Auto-empty station is placed on a hard, level surface, away from soft surfaces like carpets or foam mat.

-4. Make sure the auto-empty station is properly plugged into a power source (When the Auto-empty station is connected to power, the indicator light will remain solid white. ).
+2. Make sure the auto-empty station is properly plugged into a power source (When the Auto-empty station is connected to power, the indicator light will remain solid white.).

-5. Try unplugging and then plugging back in the auto-empty station.
+3. Try unplugging and then plugging back in the auto-empty station.

-6. Clean the charging terminals between the S10 main unit and the auto-empty station to ensure a good connection.
+4. Clean the charging terminals between the S10 main unit and the auto-empty station.
+Then manually dock the robot to the base to check if it improves.
+5. Please update the firmware version of the S10 and auto-empty station to the latest version if you have already added them to the SwitchBot app.

-7. If you have tried the above steps and the issue persists, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
+6. If you have tried the above steps and the issue persists, please contact us via SwitchBot App > Profile > Support >Feedback.
 We will escalate the matter to our R&D team for further investigation.
+When contacting us, please provide with the following information:
+- The Serial Number of your S10 (open the faceplate you will find the SN)

 ---